MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-source-files.md

 audience: Admin
 ---

-# Hybrid workforce experience report Onsite days solution – generate source files
+# Step 1.
+Generate source files

-In this article, you'll:
+In this step of the Hybrid workforce experience OnsiteDays solution, you'll:

 > [!div class="checklist"]
 >